-Category I: Wyndham Schools, which provide community access to school facilities (including sporting, gymnasium, performing arts, classroom or any other relevant facilities).
+Category I: Wyndham Schools, which provide community access to school facilities.
 Category II: Wyndham Schools, which don't provide community access to school facilities.
 Category III: Non-Wyndham Schools.

 4.10 Sports Development Framework Subsidy

 As part of Council's Recreation and Sports Club Development Framework, newly formed groups may be eligible for discounts to their facility fees and other costs as detailed in Appendix B: Schedule of Fees and Charges Contributions (p.
 31).
 Please refer to the Sports Development Framework 2014 (Appendix H, p.
 51) for specific details.